ElginYc/ngee-ann-poly-unsupervised-machine-learning-project/README.md

 The project covers:

+- Exploratory Data Analysis (EDA) and data exploration
 - Data Preprocessing
-- Machine learning model development
+- Development of clustering models using K-Means and Hierarchical Clustering
-- Model evaluation
+- Model evaluation using Silhouette Score
+- Customer segmentation and pattern discovery

 ## Data Preprocessing